snabbco/snabb/README.md

 things:

 1. License your contribution under the liberal MIT License.
-2. Fill out the [Snabb Contributor Agreement](http://www.snabb.co/SCA.pdf).
-This can be done quickly online without paper.
+2. Fill out the [Snabb Contributor Agreement](http://www.snabb.co/SCA.pdf) to assign joint copyright.
+This can be done quickly online.
 Contact luke@snabb.co.